The European market potential for avocados

 3. Which European countries offer most opportunities for avocados?

-France is the leading end markets for avocados, while Scandinavian countries have the highest consumption per capita.
-Although the growth in some of these leading consuming countries is slowing down, Germany, Italy and Eastern European countries still have lots of potential in the coming years.
-Many of these countries are either supplied by traders in the Netherlands.
-Spain, Europe’s largest-avocado producing country, is also fulfilling more and more a role of international distributor.
+France is the leading end market for avocados, while Scandinavian countries have the highest consumption per capita.
+Although the growth in some of these leading consuming countries is slowing down, Germany, Italy and Eastern European countries still have potential to grow in the coming years.
+Many of these countries receive their avocados through traders in the Netherlands.
+Spain, Europe’s largest avocado-producing country, has also started to fulfil the role of international distributor.

 |